nifranz/moodboard/README.md

 ### AKCORE FRONTEND (VUE)

-The frontend is developed with the Vue framework for node.
+The frontend is developed with the Vue.js frontend web-framework.
 To run the Vue development server, while in the directory "repository/akcoreapp/", run
     <ul><li>`npm install`</li>
     <li>`npm run serve` </li></ul>